 - “It’s too cold, too warm, too windy, too rainy, too airy, too….” - ‘Imperfect’ weather conditions provide you with ideal conditions for race day.
 If you train in the rain, then won’t pussy out during a shower in that race you’ve been training for.
 There is no such thing as perfect weather conditions.
 Your mind will always find an excuse to not run.
 You’ve gotta establish your own perfect running conditions and they come from within.

 - “The act of running suddenly seems so complicated!
 I just can’t do it!” - After nearly an hour of arguing with myself over the merits of running today, I finally slipped on my shoes and closed the door behind me and put one foot in front of the other for 8.5 miles.
-At the height of all the internal quarreling, running seemed to be like rocket science.
+At the height of all the internal quarrelling, running seemed to be like rocket science.
 My mind makes it into more than it really is.
 Pace, distance, timing, route, hills, lack of hills, potential for speed work, weather…….None of that matters.
-It’s all about getting out the fucking door and putting one foot in front of the other.
+It’s all about getting out the door and putting one foot in front of the other.

 by Matt the Angry Jogger

 Angry Jogger loves running to lose and maintain his weight.
 He started running as an obese man and is now only overweight at 200lbs.
 He started off at 280lbs.